-Updated Schedule
+Dynamic Schedule

-The Schedule will be updated throughout the Semester.
+The Schedule will be updated throughout the Semester, and can be found on Canvas under the Modules Tab in Course Information.
 Be careful not to download or print v1.0 of the schedule and use that for the remainder of the semester.
 Changes to assignments, locations, readings, etc. do occur.
 We use email and class notifications on Canvas to let you know of changes.
 You should check the schedule on a weekly basis and always check the most updated version!